sagieppel/MatSeg-Synthethic-Dataset-Generation-Script/README.md

 ## Rendering Parameters

-This control rendering speed image quality and hardware use and are define in section:"Rendering engine parameters"
+This control rendering speed image quality and hardware use and are defined in section:"Rendering engine parameters"

 # Input folder structure:
 See sample folders for example:

 ## Object Folder structure.
-The object folder should contain the object in .obj or .gtlf format in the main folder or subfolder  of the .Obj  just using the Shapenet dataset as is should work.
-There are, in some cases, advantages in first converting the object to GTLF  format since its blender have some issue with obj materials.
+The object folder should contain the object in .obj or .gtlf format in the main folder or subfolder  of the .Obj  just using the Shapenet dataset as it should work.
+There are, in some cases, advantages in first converting the object to GTLF  format since its blender have some issues with obj materials.
 But this is not essential.

 ## HDRI folder